Available Now: IOSH Managing Safely Refresher | First Aid at Work Training

 How to conduct a construction site inspection

-The inspection should highlight any weaknesses, hazards or areas of improvement as well as any strengths that have been noticed.
-The issues that have been identified should then be ranked in order of importance or severity in order to prioritise any action that needs to be taken.
-This will help you to implement a review system to track improvements before the report is then submitted.
+After the inspection, the Inspection Report should then highlight any weaknesses, hazards or areas of improvement as well as any strengths that have been identified.
+The issues that have been identified are then best ranked in order of importance or severity to prioritise any action that needs to be taken by the Management Team, this will help the Management Team implement a review system and to track improvements.

 Looking for support with your Construction Site Inspections?